Jauhar: Jauhar during invasion of Alexander of Macedon

 The mass self-immolation by the Agalassoi tribe of northwest India is mentioned in Book 6 of The Anabasis of Alexander, Arrian's 2nd-century CE military history of Alexander the Great between 336 and 323 BCE.
 Arrian mentions Alexander's army conquering and enslaving peoples of the northwest Indian subcontinent.
 During a war that killed many in the Macedonian and Agalossoi armies, some 20,000 men, women and children of an Agalossoi town set fire to the town and immolated themselves when they came to believe that military defeat was imminent.

 The Malli tribe also performed a similar act, which Pierre Herman Leonard Eggermont considers jauhar.
 Arrian states that they started burning their houses with themselves in it, though any Indian captured alive in their houses was slaughtered by the Greeks.

 Jauhar of Sindh: Muhammad bin Qasim

 In 712, Muhammed bin Qasim and his army attacked various kingdoms of the western regions of the Indian subcontinent.
 He laid siege to the capital of Raja Dahir, then the Hindu king in the area of Sind.
 After Dahir had been killed, the queen (Ladi) coordinated the defense of the capital for several months.
 As the food supplies ran out, she and the women of the capital refused to surrender, lit pyres and committed jauhar.
-The remaining men walked out to their deaths at the hands of the invading army.
+The remaining men fought to their deaths at the hands of the invading army.